 - An increase in fat (yeah, it happens)

-Another reason why you may be showing earlier is because you could be expecting multiples.
+Another reason why you may be showing earlier is that you could be expecting multiples.
 Hooray!

 image source: YouTheDaddy